VCityTeam/UD-SV/Devel/citygml-ade.md

 ## CityGML ADE mechanism
 > "An Application Domain Extension (ADE) is a formal and systematic extension of the CityGML Conceptual Model (CM) for a specific application or domain." [[OGC 20-010]](https://docs.ogc.org/is/20-010/20-010.html)

+Informally, ADE allows the following extensions
+1. addition of new properties to existing CityGML classes
+2. addition of new feature types

 In CityGML, ADEs must be formalized as an encoding (the most popular format being XML Schema) and can be expressed using UML.